Information about all our community and social recovery work.

 - Winter Warmers: Winter is here and we want to help keep your home warm and dry.
 The Winter Warmer programme is about helping residents get their houses warm, safe, secure and sanitised as soon as possible.

-- Free Legal advice: Community Law Canterbury are in town fortnightly on a Monday to provide free legal advice (about rebuild, insurance or any other matter you may need help with).
+- Free Legal advice: Community Law Canterbury are in town fortnightly to provide free legal advice (about rebuild, insurance or any other matter you may need help with).
 Contact them on 0800EQLEGAL or 0275370159 to find out more.